PRESSKIT DE MEELFABRIEK

 2016: The first lofts go on sale.
 In 2017, the first lease is signed with businesses moving into the complex, and construction begins on student housing.
 By 2018, these are occupied.
 In 2020, residents move into the Molengebouw and Riffellokaal, followed by the Singeltoren in 2022, and the Meelpakhuis in 2024.

-2024: Opening of De Meelfabriek Garden and the surrounding area—the first phase is complete!
-Parts of the second phase are (nearly) finished, and preparations for the third phase are underway.
+2024: Opening of De Meelfabriek Garden and surrounding grounds – the first phase is complete!
+Parts of the second phase are (almost) complete: the lofts in the Meelpakhuis have been delivered.